FillyLumi/PlugDjButBad/README.md

   it if someone finds it.
 - The push only reaches browsers that are currently open and connected to the topic.
 Latecomers will not catch up until you send another update.
+- The queue lives in each browser's storage.
+Someone who reloads the page mid-set will only know about songs that were added after they reconnected.
-- Viewers can only use the custom play/pause and mute buttons—scrubbing and the native YouTube controls are completely disabled.
+- Viewers only get a volume slider—scrubbing and the native YouTube controls are completely disabled.

 Feel free to customize the styling, add chat integrations, or expand the control features as needed!